rmatu/eternity/README.md

 - User authentication with JWT
 - User can purchase products without creating an account
 - Payment with Paypal/Credit Card/Bank Transfer
-- User's orders are stored in DB
+- User's can see his previous orders
 - Adding/Removing product from cart
 - Changing the quantity of product in cart
 - Adding product to favorites